aj-fuentes/PySkelton/README.md

 # PySkelton

-PySkelton is a Python3 library for skeleton-based modeling.
+PySkelton is a Python3 (tested with Python 3.7.2) library for skeleton-based modeling.
 It includes a scaffolding algorithm and anisotropic convolution surfaces.

 *Scaffold*: coarse quad mesh that follows the structure of the skeleton, more details in
 > Fuentes Suárez, A. J. & Hubert, E. _Scaffolding skeletons using spherical Voronoi diagrams: Feasibility, regularity and symmetry_ Computer-Aided Design, Elsevier BV, 2018 , 102 , 83-93. [hal-01774909v1](https://hal.inria.fr/hal-01774909v1) DOI [10.1016/j.cad.2018.04.016](https://doi.org/10.1016/j.cad.2018.04.016)